mattweale/azure-orbital-infrastructure/README.md

 A [single] Hub vNET is deployed with 3 Subnets.
 2 Subnets are empty, ready for the deployment of a Bastion Host and VMs to support Common Services.
 3 Virtual Machines have been deployed into the same subnet each having been configured using a Custom Script Extension to download and execute scripts for post-deployment configuration and software installation of the components needed:

 * vm-orbital-data-collection - Data Collection VM: VM configured to receive traffic [e.g. netcat] from Orbital.
-* vm-orbital-rt-stps - RT-STPS VM: The Real-time Software Telemetry Processing System (RT-STPS) ingests unsynchronized downlink data telemetry to various formats for further processing.
+* vm-orbital-rt-stps - RT-STPS VM: The Real-time Software Telemetry Processing System [RT-STPS v7.0] ingests unsynchronized downlink data telemetry to various formats for further processing.
-* vm-orbital-ipopp - International Planetary Observation Processing Package processes science data and derivative products [from AQUA and other missions] using Science Processing Algorithms [SPA]
+* vm-orbital-ipopp - International Planetary Observation Processing Package [IPOPP v4.1 Patch2] processes science data and derivative products [from AQUA and other missions] using Science Processing Algorithms [SPA]

 NASA's Earth Observing System Data and Information System (EOSDIS) data products are processed at various levels ranging from Level 0 to Level 4.
 Level 0 products are raw data at full instrument resolution.
 At higher levels, the data are converted into more useful parameters and formats.